Editorial Standards > Verification and Factchecking

 ■ We strive to provide accurate context for all reporting.

 ■ We attempt to ensure that sources are reliable.
-To the extent possible, we make clear what motivations our sources may have and any conditions people have set for giving us information.
+To the extent possible, we make clear what motivations our sources may have, and any conditions people have set for giving us information.

 Balance and fairness

-■ Our journalists will take reasonable steps to ensure the accuracy of information that we publish and note their sources.
+■ Our journalists will take reasonable steps to ensure the accuracy of the information that we publish and note their sources.
 Whenever possible, we will verify information with multiple sources.
 We will link to our source material online when possible.

 ■ We do not publish rumors or other information we have not verified.